AlexNisnevich/blog/_posts/2012-07-25-browsers_and_ssh.md

 After this, running `google-chrome` works.
 So far, so good.

-Now comes the next problem: the original window was full-screen.
-Could I make the new instance be full-screen as well?
+Now comes the next problem: the original window was full screen.
+Could I make the new instance be full screen as well?

 ### Making it full screen

 Suprisingly, there is no command-line switch for full-screen mode!
-The closest I could find was `--app`, which didn't seem to do anything.
-Well, if we can't start the browser full-screen, can we at least make the window full-screen after it starts?
+The closest I could find was [--app](http://peter.sh/experiments/chromium-command-line-switches/#app), which didn't seem to do anything.
+Well, if we can't start the browser in full screen, can we at least make the window full screen after it starts?

 Here the [xdotool](http://www.semicomplete.com/projects/xdotool/) keyboard/mouse simulator package can come in handy - we can use it to mimic an F11 keypress as follows: